Manojgupta103/FakeCrawler/README.md

   python3 FakeCrawler.py -h

 # Options
-  -h, --help            show this help message and exit --url URL             An initial URL to target.
+  --help, -h            show this help message and exit --url URL             An initial URL to target.
   --email EMAIL         A comma-separated list of email domains to look for in page content.
 Defaults to the root
                         domain of the passed-in URL.